-• Panamanian women, like women around the world, have been disproportionately affected by the COVID-19 pandemic.
+• Panama women, like women around the world, have been disproportionately affected by the COVID-19 pandemic.

 • Panama was one of the first countries to partner with the Equal Pay International Coalition.

-• Now the government continues to introduce further measures to build women's participation in the workforce.
+• Now the government continues to introduce further measures to build the participation of Panamanian women in the workforce.

 Have you read?

-Panama also follows a Gender Parity Initiative (IPG), an ambitious platform to promote women’s participation and leadership in the labour force and closing the economic gender gaps.
-Through IPG, Panama’s public and private sectors have worked together to promote a number of initiatives to encourage hundreds of young women to study and follow careers with higher future demand.
-These initiatives include the More Women in Technology Programme, a digital awareness campaign to enhance women's participation in engineering and technical careers, and the I’m a Woman, I’m Capable Campaign, aimed at encouraging 12- to 18-year-old girls to choose STEM careers.
+Panama also follows a Gender Parity Initiative (IPG), an ambitious platform to promote Panamanian women’s participation and leadership in the labour force and close the economic gender gaps.
+Through IPG, Panama’s public and private sectors have worked together to promote a number of initiatives to encourage hundreds of young women of Panama to study and follow careers with higher future demand.
+These initiatives include the More Women in Technology Programme, a digital awareness campaign to enhance participation of Panama women in engineering and technical careers, and the I’m a Woman, I’m Capable Campaign, aimed at encouraging 12- to 18-year-old girls to choose STEM careers.
 IPG also includes initiatives such as scholarships, internships and job placement programmes.